elastisys/compliantkubernetes/docs/operator-manual/index.md

     </dt>
     <dd>
         Validate that the application team's needs will be satisfied.
-        Start with Compliant Kubernetes managed by an experienced platform team on a trusted EU cloud infrastructure.
+        Start with Welkin managed by an experienced platform team on a trusted EU cloud infrastructure.
     </dd>
     <dd>
       <a role="button" href="https://elastisys.com/managed-services/">Go to Managed Services</a>